What is an Arranger Keyboard?

 Solo Performers

 One of the most popular uses for arranger keyboards is solo performances.
-Maybe you are tired of keeping your bandmates in check, just wanted a bigger slice of the financial pie, or perhaps you just struggle to make friends.
 Whatever the reason you chose to go solo, an arranger keyboard will cram a full band into a programmable, easy to use interface.
+You call the shots, from the set list to the tempo, to which parts need which type of insturmentation to occur.
+The megalomaniac within us all will relish the power granted by an Arranger keyboard!

 Producers

 Arranger keyboards are great companions for those looking to quickly form musical ideas.
-As aforementioned, the ability to program an entire band can be extremely helpful for painting a picture of how a song could come together.
+As mentioned, the ability to program an entire band can be extremely helpful for painting a picture of how a song could eventually come together.
 In addition, an arranger keyboard could allow you to quickly splice together demos that can be shared with band members prior to rehearsal.
+You can also test different arrangments of a song quickly and easily by moving the constituent pieces around within an arrangement.
+Raise and lower the tempo, swap in different rhythm ideas and more, all without having to re-record the parts.

 Band Leaders

 An Arranger can be a hugely useful tool for a bandleader.
 It is often the responsibility of the bandleader to roughly plan out parts for musicians to play, and an Arranger gives you the perfect platform from which to build your own arrangements of popular songs, adding a tonne of spices to your cover set.
-Some arranger keyboards, such as the Korg PA1000, also allow you to share their screen onto a second screen, allowing you to incorporate live karaoke into your service.
-Just think how happy Gary from the local will be belting Sweet Caroline with your band backing him up!
+Arranger keyboards can be used to demonstrate who a song should song, how individual parts can fit into the big picture, and can even subsititute in extra instruments if a certain human player can't make the gig!

 Who makes them?

 The main manufacturers of Arranger Keyboards are your big music tech companies such as Yamaha and Roland.
-For those looking for an entry-level arranger keyboard, the Korg PA300 is a great place to start.
-However, if you are working professionally or looking for maximum functionality, either the Roland BK-5 or the Korg PA1000 would be great options.
+For those looking for an entry-level arranger keyboard, the Yamaha PSR E473 is a great place to start.
+However, if you are working professionally or looking for maximum functionality, the Yamaha Genos 2 would be the ultimate option.
+It takes over form the previous - and much loved - Tyros models, and the possibilities available on board are astounding.
+If you're interested, you need to pay us a visit and ask for a demo!